HorizenLabs/zkverifyjs/README.md

         .nonce(1)
         .waitForPublishedAttestation()
         .withRegisteredVk()
-        .execute(proof, publicSignals, vk);
+        .execute({ proofData: [proof, publicSignals, vk] }); // 1.
+Directly pass proof data .execute({ extrinsic: submittableExtrinsic }); // 2.
+OR pass in a pre-built SubmittableExtrinsic

 ```

 - Proof Type: `.fflonk()` specifies the type of proof to be used.
 Options available for all supported proof types.
 - Nonce: `.nonce(1)` sets the nonce for the transaction.
 This is optional and can be omitted if not required.
 - Attestation Option: `.waitForPublishedAttestation()` specifies that the transaction should wait for the attestation to be published before completing.
 This is optional.
-  Registered Verification Key: `.withRegisteredVk()` indicates that the verification key being used is registered on the chain.
+- Registered Verification Key: `.withRegisteredVk()` indicates that the verification key being used is registered on the chain.
 This option is optional and defaults to false.
+- Execute:  You can either send in the raw proof details using `{ proofData: ... }` or verify a prebuilt extrinsic `{ extrinsic: ... }`
 - Returns: An object containing an EventEmitter for real-time events and a Promise that resolves with the final transaction result, including waiting for the `poe.NewElement` attestation confirmation if waitForPublishedAttestation is specified.

 ## `zkVerifySession.registerVerificationKey`